-For more information, see http://itsworldcongress.com/call-for-paper-and-sis.
+For more information, see http://www.atlas-center.org/symposium-call-for-presentation-abstracts/.